DevExpress/Blazor/README.md

 ## Support and Feedback

-Welcome to our [Support Center](https://supportcenter.devexpress.com/ticket/create) if you want to ask questions, share ideas, or report an issue.
+In our [Support Center](https://supportcenter.devexpress.com/ticket/create), you can ask questions, share ideas, or report an issue.

 ## Themes